RaphaeleL/Cheatsheet/Vim.md

 - `0` Moving the Cursor to the Beginning of the Line
 - `$` Moving the Cursor to the End of the Line
 - `:abc` Go to the Line Number abc
+- `H` Go to the last Middle on Screen
+- `M` Go to the last Middle on Screen
 - `L` Go to the last Line on Screen
-- `M` Go to the last Middle on Screen
 - `(` Go to the previous Sentence
 - `)` Go to the next Sentence
 - `>` Indent